 Robotic-Assisted Joint Replacement

-Mako Robotic-Assisted Joint Replacement offers more information.
-It combines the static images with images of your joint in motion, which are taken during surgery.
-Your surgeon can see how your joint moves, and how your new joint will affect the ligaments and tendons surrounding it.
-This allows them to customize the procedure based on your needs.
+Mako Robotic-Arm Assisted Joint Replacement is used for total hip replacements and both partial and total knee replacements.
+It offers more information by combining static images with images of your joint in motion, which are taken during surgery.
+Your surgeon can see how your joint moves and how your new joint will affect the ligaments and tendons surrounding it.

-The more information your surgeon has about the way your knee or hip moves, the better they're able to place the new joint.
-Mako technology gives your surgeon essential information and guidance to offer you a better result.
+The more information your surgeon has about the way your joint moves, the better they're able to place the new joint.
+Mako and ROSA technologies give your surgeon essential information and guidance to offer you a better result.

-- They make a small cut in your knee to see your knee joint.
+- A small incision is made in your knee, so your surgeon can see your knee joint.

 A Faster Recovery

 Your surgeon will discuss the specifics of your recovery with you.
 However, most people can expect to:

 - Go home the same day as surgery or the next day